ffkiri11/ffkiri11/README.md

 - 👋 Hi, I’m @ffkiri11
 - 👀 I’m interested in studying OS'e, math, algorithms, physics modelling (applied on electronics, robotics, aerodynamics and so on).

-     ..but i live in Russia!
+     ..but I live in Russia!

  Free Alexey Navalny.
 Stop
  dictatorship in Russian Federation, Stop chemical (and other) terror and poisoning.